Expresses obligation or responsibility

 must, have to, should, ought to (obligation)

-If you must do something or should do it, that's an obligation — a debt you owe.
+If you must or should do something, that's an obligation, like a debt you owe.

 must, must be (certainty)